andrew-a-hale/sieve/README.md

 - Rust
 - R
 - Rcpp
+- OCaml (WIP)

 # Results
-The programs are not optimally written and this should not be taken as a benchmark for the languages.
+The programs are single-threaded and not optimally written.
+This should not be taken as a benchmark for the languages.

+Below results were done on a 2.6ghz macbook with 16mb RAM.

 Calculating primes upto 1,000,000 with duration in seconds.
 ```